ghegheg/preface/README.md

-Emacs package to modify faces of symbols used by `prettify-symbols-mode'
+Emacs package to modify faces of symbols used by prettify-symbols-mode
-For package usage read comments from beginning of `preface-mode.el' file.
+For package usage read comments from beginning of preface-mode.el file.
 It's pointless to write it here again.
 Package installation:
 1) Copy preface-mode.el in any director from variable `load-path'.
 To see